Can Therapy Help My Depression And Lashing Out?

 Anger

-Anger can play a significant role in manifesting depressive symptoms, as it may act as a coping mechanism for dealing with emotional pain.
+Anger can play a significant role in manifested depressive symptoms, as it may act as a coping mechanism for dealing with emotional pain.
 When individuals struggle to express their feelings of sadness or despair, they may turn to anger as a more effective and seemingly empowering emotion.
 This defensive strategy can mask the underlying depression, possibly making it more difficult to identify and address the root cause of their emotional distress.

 Anger vs. irritability

 It can be important to differentiate between anger and irritability when discussing the connection between anger and depression.
-Irritability, a common symptom of depression, typically refers to a heightened sensitivity to minor annoyances or a general feeling of being easily upset.
+Irritability, a common symptom of depression, typically refers to a heightened sensitivity to minor annoyances or a general sense of being easily upset.
 On the other hand, anger is usually a more intense emotion that can involve feelings of hostility, aggression, and even rage.
 While irritability can contribute to the overall experience of depression, the presence of anger tends to add a unique layer of complexity that may require tailored therapeutic approaches.

 Angry depression

 Angry depression can manifest in various ways, depending on the individual and their unique circumstances.
 Some people may exhibit outward signs of anger, such as verbal outbursts, aggression, or physical violence.
-Others may experience their anger more internally, such as feelings of resentment, self-blame, or persistent negative thoughts.
+Others may experience their anger more internally, such as experiences of resentment, self-blame, or persistent negative thoughts.
 In some cases, anger may be directed toward specific targets, such as family, romantic partners, or even oneself.

 iStock

 Forbes quotes psychologist and author of When Depression Hurts Your Relationship, Shannon Kolakowski, PsyD.: “Experiencing irritability, hostility, anger, and being sensitive to rejection are all common symptoms when depressed.
 Less well known is the fact that not only is irritability a sign of depression but it often signals a more severe level of depression.
 Hostility and irritability are also linked to a higher likelihood of having other mental illnesses, like anxiety.
-Other emotions such as sadness, shame, or helplessness often underlie the irritability, but irritability is what shows up on the surface”.
+Other emotions such as sadness, shame, or helplessness often underlie the irritability, but irritability is what shows up on the surface.”

 Causes of angry depression